aahung/BeeVeeH/README.md

 ## Introduction

 BeeVeeH is a BVH player written in Python.
 BeeVeeH uses OpenGL to render and controls including camera, playback and styling are available.
 Sculpture mode is for making some "motion sculptures" but with a limitation of 20 sculptures in total (you might want to increase it [here](https://github.com/Aahung/BeeVeeH/blob/master/BeeVeeH/canvas.py) if you have a powerful graphic card).
 BeeVeeH is available for all platforms and pre-built binaries could be found at [the release page](https://github.com/Aahung/BeeVeeH/releases).
 For Ubuntu users, make sure you install appropriate OpenGL packages (for example, [freeGLUT](http://freeglut.sourceforge.net)).
-I haven't tested on native Ubuntu, and encountered some UI problems when running in VM.
+BeeVeeH haven't been tested on Ubuntu outside VM, and seems to crash on Ubuntu 17.\*.

 ## Development